-Three hands-on interactive stations that teach core AI concepts by doing.
+Four hands-on interactive stations that teach core AI concepts by doing.
 3–5 minutes each.
 No technical background required.

 LLM stands for Large Language Model — the AI behind tools like ChatGPT, Claude, and Gemini.
 An LLM doesn't look up answers; it predicts the most likely next word, one token at a time.
 Watch tokens appear live, then adjust the temperature dial to see how the same prompt produces more conventional or more surprising completions.
 Temperature 0 is fully deterministic; higher temperatures sample from wider probability distributions.
+(For most major foundation models, temperature is adjustable only via the API, not the chat interface.)

 Every AI product is built on three distinct layers: the model, the harness, and the app.
 Sort twelve products and concepts into the layer each one belongs to, then get instant feedback.
 The same Claude model powers both claude.ai and Microsoft Copilot — the difference lives in the harness and the app.